torchbox/torchbox-constitution/purpose-and-principles.md

-# Chapter 3: Purpose & principles
+# 2. Purpose & principles

 ### 1. Our purpose